m-tolstrup/buzzy/README.md

 # buzzy

 This project was developed as a part of a master thesis at Aalborg University.
-The project focused on fuzzing eBPF technolgoies.
-For this, we targeted the PREVAIL verifier and uBPF virtual machine, in order to run a setup similar to a differential fuzzer, to find conformance issues between the two.
-The main bulk of code written for the project consisted of a eBPF program generator, and a parser to produce ELF files.
+The project focused on fuzzing eBPF technologies.
+We targeted the PREVAIL verifier and uBPF virtual machine, to find conformance issues between the two.
+The main bulk of code written for the project consists of an eBPF program generator, and a parser to produce ELF files.

 We will make the project report available when we have defended the thesis.